Advance Determination of Medicare Coverage (ADMC)

 A KX modifier may be added to the code on the claim for a power mobility device for an affirmative ADMC decision.

 An affirmative ADMC decision is valid for a period of six months from the date the decision is rendered.
-Oftentimes, beneficiaries who require customized DME are subject to rapid changes in medical condition.
-These changes may allow the need for a particular item, either because the beneficiary's condition improved or deteriorated.
-For this reason, the date the item was provided to the beneficiary cannot be more than six months after the date the ADMC decision was made.
+Beneficiaries who require customized DME are subject to rapid changes in medical condition, which may allow the need for a particular item.
+For this reason, the date the item was provided to the beneficiary cannot be more than six months after the date the ADMC decision was rendered.

-A negative ADMC decision communicates to the supplier and the beneficiary that, based on the information submitted with the request, the beneficiary does not meet the medical necessity requirements Medicare has established for the item.
-The negative ADMC decision should indicate why the request was denied.
+A negative ADMC decision indicates to the supplier and the beneficiary that the beneficiary does not meet the medical necessity requirements Medicare has established for the item.
+The negative decision is based on the information submitted with the request and should indicate why the request was denied.

 Requests may be resubmitted once during a six month period for a negative ADMC decision if additional medical documentation is supplied.